 These programs vary in length and intensity, but they generally allow you to keep up your normal routine.

 Outpatient treatment can involve therapy, group counseling, or a 12-step program.
 These sessions typically focus on substance abuse education, relapse prevention, stress management, communication skills, and goal setting.
+Some people also transition to outpatient care after completing an inpatient episode.
+This step-down in care balances independence with support and accountability.

 Get Help Now